maciejkrol18/dotfiles/README.md

 # dotfiles
-Configuration files for my EndeavourOS setup
+Configuration files for my EndeavourOS setup.
+Managed with stow